 MATERIALS AND METHODS

 A field experiment was conducted at the Nashik ,Maharashtra ,India in two consecutive years during rabi 2022-23 and 2023-24.
 The seedlings of onion variety NHRDF Red 4 were transplanted in a bed size of 10m2 at 15 cm x 10 cm spacing.
 Randomized Block Design with 7 replications and plot to plot 2-meter distances were followed.
-The treatments evaluated were T1.
-(2 No Yellow sticky trap) T2.
-(2 No Yellow sticky trap) and T3 (Control Without trap).
+The treatments evaluated were T1. (two yellow sticky traps per plot) T2. (two yellow sticky traps per plot) and T3 (Control Without trap).
 The Thrips population will be recorded, a number of thrips stuck on the surface of the sticky trap at 30,45,60 and 75 DAT with the help of a hand lens.
 After taking counts, the boards will be smeared with new sticky material and then fixed and thrips population per plant was counted in without trap treatment.

 The application of fungicides viz.
 Mancozeb @ 2.5g/L and Carbendazim @1.0g/L were sprayed at 15-day intervals alternatively in all treatments to protect the crop from diseases.
 All other agronomical practices were performed uniformly as needed in all the treatments.
 The crop was harvested after attaining maturity.
 The data of two consecutive years were combined, analyzed statistically and are presented in Table-1.